cypress-io/cypress-documentation/CONTRIBUTING.md

 ## Commiting Code

+### Linting

+Danger 📛: because we are minifying client side code using Hexo plugin which in turn calls `uglify`, the code should be strictly ES5.
+Thus everything inside the `theme` should be linted with ES5 settings and not upgraded to ES6.

+### Push code to your repository

+You should push your local changes to your forked GitHub repository and then open a pull request from your repo to `cypress-io/cypress-documentation` repo.

 ### Pull Requests

+- The pull request should be from your repository to branch `develop` in `cypress-io/cypress-documentation`
 - When opening a PR for a specific issue already open, please use the `address #[issue number]` or `closes #[issue number]` syntax in the pull request description.

 ## Deployment

 We will try to review and merge pull requests quickly.
 After merging we will try releasing the documentation.
+First we will deploy it to staging environment, run E2E tests (using Cypress itself of course), and then we will merge it into `master`, which will deploy it to the official [https://docs.cypress.io](https://docs.cypress.io) website.
 If you want to know our deploy process, read [DEPLOY.md](DEPLOY.md)